Francis Escudero: 2016 vice presidential bid

 Citing a possible bid for higher office in the next elections, Escudero resigned as chairman of the Senate Committee on Finance and as co-chair of the Joint Congressional Committee on Public Expenditures on July 28, 2015.
 In his letter to Senate President Franklin Drilon, Escudero wrote, "However, given my public pronouncements regarding a possible candidacy for higher office in 2016, I believe that it behooves me to step down at this juncture to ensure that deliberations on the General Appropriations Bill (GAB) – considered the single most important piece of legislation passed by Congress each year – are untainted by suspicions or perceptions of partisan politics."

-Long rumored as the possible running mate of leading presidential candidate Grace Poe, Escudero officially announced his candidacy for Vice President of the Philippines on September 15, 2015, at the historic Club Filipino.
-In her introduction, Poe enumerated the accomplishments of Escudero as a legislator both in the House and the Senate. said, "It’s true Senator Chiz is my friend, but for the nation, my reason for teaming up with him is personal trust.
+Long rumored as the possible running mate of leading presidential candidate Grace Poe, Escudero officially announced his candidacy for vice president of the Philippines on September 15, 2015, at the historic Club Filipino.
+In her introduction, Poe enumerated the accomplishments of Escudero as a legislator both in the House and the Senate. said, "It's true Senator Chiz is my friend, but for the nation, my reason for teaming up with him is personal trust.
 He is a person who can be trusted, a person who has experience and a person who has already done something for the people."

 Presidential frontrunner and Davao City mayor Rodrigo Duterte called the combination of Poe and Escudero as an "excellent" tandem because of his political experience and her ability to provide ascendancy.

 A day after his declaration, the Nationalist People's Coalition (NPC) administered the oath-taking of 200 officials from Batangas, Laguna, and Quezon as members in part because of support for the Poe-Escudero ticket.
 Talks are rife the NPC, in coalition with other political parties including the Nacionalista Party, the National Unity Party, and the Makabayan bloc, will back the Poe-Escudero tandem in the coming elections.
 Former Philippine Charity Sweepstakes Office board member Florencio Noel revealed, at least eight party-list groups have also expressed support for Poe and Escudero.

 In late 2015, Escudero began leading the vice presidential opinion polls, and by February 2016 started being statistically tied with Senator Bongbong Marcos several times, before being beaten by Marcos by early April.
-Escudero continued to drop in April, maintaining third place behind Marcos and Congresswoman Leni Robredo.
-A day after the election, on May 10, 2016, Escudero conceded the race, garnering 4.9 million votes and placing fourth among six candidates with 12% of the votes in the unofficial Comelec transparency server count, behind Robredo, Marcos and Senator Alan Peter Cayetano.
+Escudero continued to drop in April, maintaining third place behind Marcos and Representative Leni Robredo.
+A day after the election, on May 10, 2016, Escudero conceded the race, garnering 4.9 million votes and placing fourth among six candidates with 12% of the votes in the unofficial COMELEC transparency server count, behind Robredo, Marcos and Senator Alan Peter Cayetano.

-Governor of Sorsogon: 2019–2022
+Governor of Sorsogon (2019–2022)

-Escudero was elected Governor of Sorsogon and executed his duties for one term from June 30, 2019 to June 30, 2022.
+Escudero was elected governor of Sorsogon and executed his duties for one term from June 30, 2019 to June 30, 2022.